 Fruits: pale brown dehsicent capsule, usually erect, covered with sericeous hairs, with persistant styles on apex.
 Seeds 2 - 4, globose to ovoid, 2 −2.5 x 2 mm, dark brown; aril with waxy base, attached by membranous cup on the lower part of the seed.

 Occurs in tall open forest of Eucalyptus pilularis, E. resinifera, Corymbia gummifera and Angophora costata; on shale/sandstone transition soils.

 NSW subdivisions: CC

-This species is very rare, only occurring near the suburbs of Turramurra, Macquarie Park and Beecroft in Sydney's Northern Suburbs.
-It is only known from three very small populations.
+This species is very rare, it is known from three small populations near the suburbs of Turramurra, Macquarie Park and Beecroft in Sydney's Northern Suburbs, and from a disjunct occurrence near Maroota in Sydney's north west.

 Taxon concept: H. Toelken (2015)

 APNI* Provides a link to the Australian Plant Name Index (hosted by the Australian National Botanic Gardens) for comprehensive bibliographic data